liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/04-creating-modules-with-blade-cli.markdown

-# Creating Modules with Blade CLI [](id=creating-modules-with-blade-cli)
+# Creating Projects with Blade CLI [](id=creating-modules-with-blade-cli)

-When you use Blade CLI to create a project, your project's folder structure, build script (`build.gradle`), Java classes, and other resources (such as JSPs) are created based on the chosen template.
+When you use Blade CLI to create a project, your project's folder structure, build script (e.g., `build.gradle`), Java classes, and other resources (such as JSPs) are created based on the chosen template.
 In this tutorial, you'll learn how to use Blade CLI to create modules based on pre-existing templates and samples.

 Using Blade CLI gives you the flexibility to choose how you want to create your application.
 You can do so in your own standalone environment, or within a [Liferay Workspace](/develop/tutorials/-/knowledge_base/7-0/liferay-workspace).
+You can also create a project using either the Gradle or Maven build tool.
 Creating Liferay modules in a workspace using Blade CLI is very similar to creating them in a standalone environment.

-When creating modules in a workspace, you should navigate to the `/modules` directory to create your project.
-You can also provide further directory nesting into the `/modules` directory, if preferred.
-Your workspace, by default, sets the directory where your modules should be stored by setting the following property in the workspace's `gradle.properties` file:
+When creating projects in a workspace, you should navigate to the appropriate folder corresponding to that type of project (e.g., the `/modules` folder for a module project).
+You can also provide further directory nesting into that folder, if preferred.
+For example, the Gradle workspace, by default, sets the directory where your modules should be stored by setting the following property in the workspace's `gradle.properties` file:

     liferay.workspace.modules.dir=modules